jchiodo123/-IIT-ITMD462-jchiodo/README.md

 ### FizzBuzz Exercise Requirements - Implement in fizzbuzz.js

-1. fizzbuzz.html
+1. ** fizzbuzz.html - Display results in webpage. **
-2. fizzbuzz.css
+2. ** fizzbuzz.css - add some colors to FizzBuzz. **
 3. fizzbuzz.js

 Description:

 Used modulus operator to determine if evenly divisible by 3, 5 and 15.

-I so set appropriate name to string variable (i.e Fizzz, Buzz or FizzBuzz) and printed to ul list object.
-Added some color to the different catagories via css rules with the same name (i.e .Fizz, .Buzz, .FizzBuzz).
+I so set appropriate name to string variable (i.e Fizz, Buzz or FizzBuzz) and printed to ul list object.
+Added some color to the different categories via css rules using the same name (i.e .Fizz, .Buzz, .FizzBuzz).

-Output also displayed output to console.
+Output also displayed to console.

 ### Array Exercise Requirements - Implement in array.js

-1. array.html
+1. ** array.html - Display results in webpage. **
-2. array.css
-3. array.js
+2. array.js

 Description: